Alschain/PaintMeshEditing/README.md

 ```

 ## Speed
-For the given sample, in RTX 3070 each optimization step costs less than one minite.
+For the given sample, in RTX 3070 each optimization step costs less than one minute.

 ## TODOs